mkc233/IDD-Fa19-Lab2/README.md

 ## Part C. Using a time-based digital sensor

 **Upload a video of your working rotary encoder here.**

 ## Part D. Make your Arduino sing!

 **a.
 How would you change the code to make the song play twice as fast?**
+ To make the song play twice as fast I changed the pauseBetweenNotes variable by dividing it by 2.

 **b.
 What song is playing?**
+The Star Wars intro song is playing.

 ## Part E. Make your own timer